Nuggt-dev/Nuggt/docs/documentation.md

 ## Examples

-Check out the examples directory in the Nuggt repository for detailed usage examples.
 These examples cover a variety of tasks and demonstrate how to structure your prompts for efficient automation.

+### Example 1: Website Search and Information Gathering

+Prompt: `Find websites related to {text:query} using {tool:google}.
+Browse three results to gather information on {text:query} using {tool:browse_website}.
+Display the results in the format <Content: Content of the website, URL: URL of the website> using {tool:display}.`

+Description:
+This example demonstrates how to use Nuggt to search for websites related to a specific query using Google.
+Then browse three search results, gather information from those websites using the browse_website tool, and display the results in a specific format using the display tool.

+### Example 2: File Analysis and Task Completion

+Prompt: `Open {upload:file} using {tool:python}.
+Display its description using {tool:python}.
+Complete the task {text:input} using {tool:python}.
+Display your results using {tool:data_analysis}.`

+Description:
+In this example, you'll learn how to analyze a file using Nuggt.
+First, you open the specified file using the python tool, then display its description using the same tool.
+Next, you complete a task like "Create basic visualisations" using the python tool, and finally display the results using the data_analysis tool.

+### Example 3: Stock Data Analysis

+Prompt: `Get past 7 days OHLC data for stock {text:stock} using {tool:python}.
+Calculate the MACD using {tool:python} (Do not use talib).
+Display the results in a table using {tool:display}.
+Display basic visualizations using {tool:display}.`

+Description:
+This example focuses on stock data analysis with Nuggt.
+First, you retrieve the past 7 days' OHLC (Open, High, Low, Close) data for a specific stock using the python tool.
+Then, calculate the MACD (Moving Average Convergence Divergence) without using talib library, using the python tool.
+Display the results in a table format using the display tool, and also showcase basic visualizations using the same display tool.

+Feel free to adapt and explore these examples based on your specific use cases and requirements.

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to Nuggt, please refer to the [contributing guidelines](link_to_contributing_guidelines) for more information on how to get involved.
+If you would like to contribute to Nuggt, please refer to the [contributing guidelines](contribution_guidelines.md) for more information on how to get involved.

 ## Support